usnistgov/TaML/README.md

 The repository is intended for the following use cases:

-- Illustrate key ideas from the mansucript including incorporating theory and using Gaussian Process Regression with heteroscedastic noise (see `notebooks/MethodComparison_GPR_HeteroscedasticNoise` and the companion notebook without heteroscedastic noise `notebooks/MethodComparison_GPR_HomoscedasticNoise`
+- Illustrate key ideas from the manuscript including incorporating theory and using Gaussian Process Regression with heteroscedastic noise (see `notebooks/MethodComparison_GPR_HeteroscedasticNoise` and the companion notebook without heteroscedastic noise `notebooks/MethodComparison_GPR_HomoscedasticNoise`
 - Provide code for Gaussian Process Regression with heteroscedastic noise (which can be used after installation with `from taml.GPRhetero import GPRhetero`).
 - Reproduce figures from our manuscript (see `notebooks` folder)
-- Allow for full reproducbility of the data in the manuscript
+- Allow for full reproducibility of the data in the manuscript

 ## Running the code